chicager/School_21/5 - cub3D/README.md

 ------------

-### A game engine like Wolfenstein 3D
+## A game engine like Wolfenstein 3D

-The project was made using raycasting technology and with MinilibX (Simple graphics library)
+The project was made using raycasting technology and with MinilibX (Simple graphics library).

 Please see <a href="./subject.pdf">subject.pdf</a> for getting the assignments.

 ------------
 #### Build and Run:

-- Download the project folder, move there in your terminal and run commands in terminal:

 ```
+# Download the project folder, move there in your terminal and run commands in terminal:

 > make
 > ./cub3D map.cub
 ```